wavebreaker-lucas/esg_gp_be/data_management/README-checklist.md

 GET /api/checklist-reports/layer/123/
 ```

-This endpoint returns all reports associated with the specified layer, grouped by company/entity:
+This endpoint returns all reports associated with the specified layer, including all versions, grouped by company/entity:

 ```json
 {